- 1 Top 6 Best CPU Fans

 WHY WE LIKE IT: The Noctua CPU fan does a fantastic job of keeping your CPU cool, even the highest-performance options like the Intel Core i9-9900K.
 It’s also quiet and easy to install, making this an excellent choice for beginners and pros alike.

 When it comes to performance, the thing that stood out the most to us during our testing was just how quiet the fan was, even during heavy usage.
 It even stays quiet with a second fan attached.
 The Noctua performs well at both stock and overclocked conditions, keeping your CPU cool at any given moment.
 This performance is why the Noctua is the best CPU cooler for i9 9900K processors, but it’s also compatible with AMD Ryzen processors.
+You could also consider the Noctua NH-D15 if you’re looking for an upgrade.
 To top everything off, this CPU fan is covered by a whopping 6-year warranty, so you can rest assured you’ll be covered in the even the fan fails due to manufacturer defect.
 Also, have a look at the best gaming computer processor.

 #2 Cooler Master Hyper 212 EVO CPU Fan